c3g/GenPipes_Docs/docs/source/tutorials/cvmfs_modules.rst

 PRINSEQ-lite
 ````````````
-Used to filter, reformat, or trim your genomic and metagenomic sequence data
+Used to filter, reformat, or trim your Genomic and Metagenomic sequence data
 Versions Available: 0.20.3, 0.20.4

 Prodigal
 ````````
-Prodigal (Prokaryotic Dynamic Programming Genefinding Algorithm) is a microbial (bacterial and archaeal) gene finding program developed at Oak Ridge National Laboratory and the University of Tennessee.
+Prodigal (Prokaryotic Dynamic Programming Gene finding Algorithm) is a microbial (bacterial and archaeal) gene finding program developed at Oak Ridge National Laboratory and the University of Tennessee.
 Versions Available: 2.6.3

 Python